auth0/docs/articles/quickstart/native/android/03-session-handling.md

 You can achieve this with the `CredentialsManager`class.
 You can check the implementation in the project code.
 There are better and more secure ways to store tokens, but we won't cover them in this tutorial.
 :::

-## Check For Tokens When The Application Starts
+## Check for Tokens when the Application Starts

 To save your users the effort of logging in every time they open your app, use their access tokens.
 You can check for the access token when a user starts the app.
 If you find the token, you can automatically log the user in and direct them straight to your app's main flow.